Celiac Disease and IgA Deficiency

 It is estimated that 1 in 500 people have selective IgA deficiency.
 Diagnosis can be established through a blood test measuring immunoglobulin levels in blood serum.
 For some with IgA deficiency, the condition is ‘silent,’ meaning they no symptoms, however for others it is associated with a heightened risk of infections, allergies, asthma and autoimmune diseases.
 Some affected by IgA deficiency face serious health issues such as chronic infections or diarrhea.
 Common autoimmune conditions found with IgA deficiency include rheumatoid arthritis, lupus and celiac disease.

-It is currently not possible to replace IgA in a person with an IgA deficiency, so treatment focuses on alleviating specific symptoms (such as using antibiotics for infections) and not treating the underlying issue itself.
+It is currently not possible to replace IgA in a person with an IgA deficiency, so treatment focuses on alleviating specific symptoms (such as using antibiotics for infections) and treating the underlying issue itself.

 What is the Connection between Celiac Disease and IgA Deficiency?